Scott's Story

 Scott

-Scott found the love and 360-degree support he needed to walk away from a nearly fatal drug addiction and start down a new path at Seattle’s Union Gospel Mission.
+Scott found the love and 360-degree support he needed to break free from a nearly fatal drug addiction and start down a new path at Seattle’s Union Gospel Mission.

 Scott grew up in a stable middle-class family.
 Although Scott never knew his biological dad, his stepdad entered the picture when he was around six years old and loved him like his own son.